Saint-Brieuc, Cotes-d'Armor tourism & sightseeing

-Your visit will focus in the centre of the town (we did find parking a bit of a challenge), where the main things of interest are the cathedral and the half-timbered medieval houses in the streets that immediately surround the cathedral.
+Your main visit will focus in the centre of the town where the main things of interest are the cathedral and the half-timbered medieval houses in the streets nearby, and several manor houses.

-Other buildings we found architecturally interesting in Saint-Brieuc include the 15th century Quicangrogne Manor and the imposing 19th century Town Hall, both in the Place du General de Gaulle.
-See also the small Chapel of Saint-Guillame and Chapel Notre-Dame-de-la-Fontaine and the 19th century Caisse d'Epargne building.
+Other buildings we found architecturally interesting in Saint-Brieuc include the 15th century Quicangrogne Manor and the imposing 19th century Town Hall, both in the Place du General de Gaulle and the 19th century Caisse d'Epargne building.

 Saint-Brieuc also has an ever-bustling pedestrianised shopping centre with a very wide range of shops and other commerces, and lots of outdoor cafes in the squares and streets where you can watch the world pass by and where buskers perform in the summer.